 Once you’re in the habit of creating cash flow projections, it becomes easier to improve their accuracy over time.

-Comparing projections to actual results can help you improve the accuracy of their projections, and help identify longer-term patterns and cycles.
-Seasonal changes in revenue, patterns that contribute to late payments, and opportunities to cut costs will all become more apparent with each new projection.
+Comparing projections to actual results can help you improve the accuracy of your cash flow projections, and help identify longer-term patterns and cycles.
+Seasonal changes in revenue, patterns that contribute to late payments, and opportunities to cut costs will all become more apparent with each new cash flow projection.

 While all these benefits won’t come all at once, entrepreneurs can use their cash flow projection to become better operators and better decision makers with each passing month.